dev7060/301-Days-of-Code/record.md

 Day 31: Continued with bootstrap.
 Messing around here and there, but gotta say, not the productive sessions <br/>
 Day 32: Reviewed some basic web dev stuff.
 Plus solved some coding problems using C language. <br/>
 Day 33: Continued solving programming problems using C language <br/>
+Day 34: Continued solving porgramming problems using C language.
+Now at one point, I literally thought there's something wrong with compiler or background stuff, which isn't the case.
+Should figure out the issue in my code soon.<br/>